nxp-mcuxpresso/matter/examples/light-switch-combo-app/nxp/k32w/k32w1/README.md

 The reset action can be cancelled by press SW2 button at any point before the 6 second limit.

 **Button SW3** can be used to toggle a binded light device or to change the state of the simulated light bulb.
-Short press toogles the light corresponded to remote light.
-Long press can be used to mimic a user manually operating a switch.
-The button behaves as a toggle, swapping the state every time it is pressed.
+Short press toggles the light corresponding to the first entry in the device's binding table.
+Long press can be used to toggle the state of the local simulated light on endpoint 1.

 <a name="building"></a>